sigmorphon/2021-task1/README.md

 # Task 1: Second SIGMORPHON Shared Task on Grapheme-to-Phoneme Conversions

-In this task, participants will create computational models that map a sequence of "graphemes"---characters---representing a word to a transcription of that word's pronunciation.
+In this task, participants will create computational models that map a sequence of "graphemes"&mdash;characters&mdash;representing a word to a transcription of that word's pronunciation.
 This task is an important part of speech technologies, including recognition and synthesis.
 This is the second iteration of this task.